Almond Walnut Crusted Tofu (vegan, gluten free, grain free, oil free)

 Total: 30 minutes

-A delicious way to enjoy tofu--Almond Walnut Crusted Tofu!
-This crunchy, flavourful tofu recipe is vegan, gluten free, grain free and oil free.
+A delicious way to enjoy tofu, Almond Crusted Crispy Baked Tofu!
+This crunchy, flavourful tofu recipe is vegan, gluten-free, grain-free, and oil-free.
+Plus, it comes together in under 30 minutes!

 Ingredients